xpack/web-jekyll/pages/core/xpm/install.md

     at Object.Module._extensions..js (module.js:417:10)
 ```

-This problem is caused by the old Node, unable to understand the
+This problem is caused by the old Node.js, unable to understand the
 `async` keyword.

 Follow the instructions in the
 [prerequisites]({{ site.baseurl }}/install/) page and update your
 `node` & `npm` programs.

 {% endcapture %}